tari/taricorp.net/content/posts/2021/cmake-windows-cross/index.md

 ### libpng notes

-While libpng (used as an example above) provides a nice CMake configuration for cross-compilation, it depends on zlib which does not.
+While libpng (used as an example above) provides a nice CMake configuration that cross-compiles cleanly, it depends on zlib which does not.
 However zlib does distribute a Makefile intended for targeting GNU tools on Windows.
 So before building libpng I first compile zlib with a particular incantation:

 ```
 make -f win32/Makefile.gcc \